nahawandlaajili/Timesheet_Cloud/app/DB/Create_tables.md

 # Postgres DB

+## connect to postgres
+psql -U nahawandlaajili -d dashboard_app

 psql postgres
 ## Create database
-CREATE DATABASE userdb;
+CREATE DATABASE Dashboard_app;

 ## Create user with password
 CREATE USER user_service WITH PASSWORD 'grgjUHI9';

+CREATE USER timesheet_user WITH PASSWORD 'rootpwd';

 ## Give privileges
-GRANT ALL PRIVILEGES ON DATABASE userdb TO user_service;
+GRANT ALL PRIVILEGES ON DATABASE dashboard_app TO user_service;

+GRANT ALL PRIVILEGES ON DATABASE dashboard_app TO timesheet_user;
 ## Grant ownership to root user
 ALTER TABLE timesheets  OWNER TO root;

+## Tables list
+\dt

+-- replace your_user with the username in application.properties
+GRANT USAGE ON SCHEMA public TO timesheet_user
+GRANT CREATE ON SCHEMA public TO your_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public
+GRANT ALL ON TABLES TO timesheet_user
+ALTER DEFAULT PRIVILEGES IN SCHEMA public
+GRANT ALL ON SEQUENCES TO timesheet_user;

 ## exit
 \q